izzystu/geo-change-risk/README.md

 Architecture: App Runner (scale-to-zero API, ~$2/month idle) + ECS Fargate Spot (on-demand pipeline) + RDS PostgreSQL + S3 + CloudFront + EventBridge Scheduler + VPC Endpoints.
 Estimated ~$47/month total.

-The architecture is multi-cloud portable via three DI-swappable interfaces (`IObjectStorageService`, `ISchedulerService`, `IPipelineExecutor`).
-See [docs/multi-cloud-strategy.md](docs/multi-cloud-strategy.md) for Azure and GCP deployment paths.
+### Azure (In Progress)

+Azure deployment will use equivalent managed services (App Service, Azure Functions, Azure Database for PostgreSQL, Blob Storage, Azure OpenAI).
+The same DI-swappable interfaces that power the AWS deployment will swap in Azure provider implementations with no changes to application code.

 ## ArcGIS Pro Integration (Optional)

 Optional read-only PostGIS views (`v_areas_of_interest`, `v_asset_*`, `v_change_polygons`, `v_risk_events`) can be installed for direct use in ArcGIS Pro.
-The views are not created automatically — run `infra/local/optional/arcgis-views.sql` manually after EF Core migrations.
+The views are not created automatically - run `infra/local/optional/arcgis-views.sql` manually after EF Core migrations.
 See [docs/arcgis-pro-setup.md](docs/arcgis-pro-setup.md) for setup instructions.

 ## Contact

 Questions, feedback, or want to see a live demo?
-Reach out at rob@izzystu.com — I'd love to chat.
+Reach out at rob@izzystu.com - I'd love to chat.

 ## License